 Huw and Meinir pride themselves on the development of a regenerative beef and arable system.
 A focus on grassland management using no artificial fertiliser yields more than 11t/ha of dry matter.

-Paul Temple, Wold Farm, Driffield, Yorkshire
+Paul Temple, Wold Farm, Driffield, East Yorkshire

 The shift to conservation agriculture is cutting overall nitrogen use by 25% across Paul’s beef and arable farm, where chemical sprays are being reduced to maximise the efficiency of soil biology.